GauravPandeyLab/HPC-Ensemble/README.md

 1. Computational time

 	i.
 Use notebook "Computational time.ipynb" to analyze computational time.
 	ii.
-Minerva time usage file is saved in Minerva_results/minerva-all-usage.csv.
+A sample Minerva time usage file is saved in Minerva_results/minerva-all-usage.csv.
 	iii.
-Demeter time usage file is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv iv.
+A sample Demeter time usage file is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv iv.
 The figures in the paper is saved at paper_figures/Figure_2a/b.pdf.

 2. Disk usage

 	i.
-Minerva disk usage is calculated using the linux 'du -hs' command.
+Minerva disk usage for tasks is calculated using the linux 'du -hs' command.
 	ii.
-Demeter disk usage is calculated using 'hdfs dfs -ls -R' command.
+Demeter disk usage for tasks is calculated using 'hdfs dfs -ls -R' command.
 	iii.
-Jupyter notebook "Disk usage.ipynb" is used to generate the barplot.
+Jupyter notebook "Disk usage.ipynb" is used to generate the result barplot.
 	iv.
 Plot saved in paper_figures/Figure3_disk_usage.pdf.

 3. Memory usage